mmaaz60/social_distancing/README.md

 ```
 $ ./runme.sh <python_executable_path> <video_file_path> <calibration_file_path>
 ```
-Note that the script expect three (3) positional arguments, where the third argument (*calibration_file_path*) is optional.
+Note that the script expects three (3) positional arguments, where the third argument (`calibration_file_path`) is optional.
 If provided, the system will use this calibration file for core logic, otherwise the system will ask the user to perform the calibration first.

 For help, run
 ```
 $ ./runme help
 ```
-**NOTE:** *runme.sh* script is the preferred method of accessing the functionality of this repository.
+**NOTE:** `runme.sh` script is the preferred method of accessing the functionality of this repository.

 # Adding a Custom Person Detector
 All code related to `person_detector` can be found in the directory [person_detector](person_detector).
 In order to add a new person detector, you need to do the following,
 1. Add a `.py` file (lets say `custom_person_detector.py`) in the `person_detector` directory.
    This file should implement a `CustomPersonDetector` class.
 The class must contain a method named `do_inference`.
-   The signature of the `do_inference` method are mentioned below
+   The signature of the `do_inference` method is mentioned below
    ```
    def do_inference(self, image, confidence_threshold, nms_threshold):
         """
         This function does inference on the image passed and return the person bounding boxes

-        :param image: A BGR numpy array (i.e. the result of cv2.imread() or read() call after cv2.VideoCapture())
+        :param image: An image or video frame
-        :param nms_threshold: Non Maximal Threshold for YOLO object detector
+        :param nms_threshold: Non Maximal Threshold
         :param confidence_threshold: Minimum confidence threshold below which all boxes should be discarded

         :return: List of person bounding boxes ([[x, y, w, h, confidence], ...])